Something went wrong

 Massachusetts HouseholdsMassachusetts Heating Oil Households

-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal.
-In the case of Massachusetts, two of the closest terminals are Citgo in Braintree, MA and Gulf in Chelsea, MA.
-Then, the truck delivers the #2 heating oil to homes and businesses in Massachusetts.
+With 582,115,837.988 gallons of heating oil delivered to Massachusetts homeowners during this past winter, the Massachusetts community depends on its 442 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+In the case of Massachusetts, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
+Then, the truck delivers the oil to residences and companies throughout Massachusetts and the surrounding area.